-As the Director of Marketing and Business Development, Jan will help plan and coordinate fundraising events, serve self-advocates and their families, manage social media and outreach, and will work to help grow ILO into a sustainable organization.
+As the Director of Member Services Jan helps plan and coordinate fundraising events, serves self-advocates and their families, manages communications through social media and outreach, and works to help grow ILO into a sustainable organization.

 Jan has a background in: working for non-profits, technology – as a web developer and webmaster, and has a degree in business development/marketing.
 Experience in these three areas helps her provide support and expertise in building strong and productive organizations.

 She previously worked for the American Association of State Colleges & Universities, The National FFA Organization, and USA TODAY.
 She also volunteered for 15 years as a trainer, leader, and Board member of GSCNC – Girl Scout Council of the Nations’ Capitol.

 Jan attended Virginia Tech, and holds a BS in Business/Marketing from Strayer University.

 Justoniea (Jae) is the non-residential community builder for Rockville and Gaithersburg MD.
 Jae has been serving individuals with developmental and intellectual disabilities for more than 6 years.
 The past 3 years have been spent working with individuals in the Washington Metropolitan area, since relocating from Buffalo, New York.
 Jae joined ILO because she has a passion for the work she does and loves helping people achieve their full potential.

 Janet Bojan is the community builder for the Crossings in Gaithersburg MD.
 She has been working with people with disabilities for over 35 years.
 Janet was a group home counselor for over 10 years and then became a Group Home Manager for about 7 years.
 In addition, Janet has been a job coach with individuals with disabilities out in community.